 In August 2012, Hallwood affiliate BlueCrest Energy Inc. acquired Proved + Probable reserves in the Cook Inlet of Alaska and in 2013; the Cosmopolitan State #1 well was completed.

-After passing the Law Society Final Examinations but before he was admitted to practice law he spent a year working at Smith Kline Beecham, one of the UK’s leading marketing companies that offered a business training program.
+Before he was admitted to practice law he spent a year working at Smith Kline Beecham, one of the UK’s leading marketing companies that offered a business training program.

 In 1978 Mr. Gumbiner retired from the practice of law to concentrate on developing Hallwood into a financial services company specializing in Corporate Rescue Financing.

-Such plans normally call for negotiations between Hallwood and the client’s creditors to retire burdensome debt for cash at a deep discount and financing this debt retirement by issuing to the client companies shareholders rights to purchase new shares in the restructured company.
+Such plans normally called for negotiations between Hallwood and the client’s creditors to retire burdensome debt for cash at a deep discount and financing this debt retirement by issuing to the client companies shareholders rights to purchase new shares in the restructured company.

 To guarantee payments to creditors Hallwood underwrote the rights offering and sub underwrote all or part of the investment to an international network of institutional investors.
 Typically, the fee for this service was paid with a controlling shareholding in the client company